Maria Irwin (QuestNI)

 What services do I offer?

 I provide individual counselling or group sessions for all ages.
 I also offer support sessions for parents.
 I have experience of working with children, young people and adults with special needs.
+I also offer telephone or video counselling.

 Why do people come to counselling?